3D Anderson localization of light in disordered systems of dielectric particles: Numerical model

-We consider two types of cylindric layers: thick ones for studying the focused beam propagation and thinner, but horizontally more extended ones for time-resolved transmission measurements.
-In the first case, the dimensionless size parameters of the diameter and thickness are $X_R = 22.1$ and $X_L = 19.5$, respectively, and the number of particles is 20000 (Fig. \ref{fig1}a).
-In the second case, layers with various packing densities $\rho$ have larger diameter to thickness ratios and numbers of particles up to 19000.
-A layer sample with $X_R = 32$, $X_L = 14.5$ and $\rho=0.44$ and its vertical cross-section are shown in (Figs. \ref{fig3}ab).
-For the DGTD simulations, we generate meshes with the particle systems surrounded by the perfectly matching layer (PML) to simulate an open boundary.
-We do not apply periodic boundary conditions in order to avoid possible uncertainties caused by the periodicity of the mesh.
-Cylindrical symmetry of samples may also affect the result.
+We consider two types of finite cylindric layers and layers with periodic boundaries in transverse directions.
+Cylindric symmetry of finite samples may, in principle, affect the result.
 Therefore, we use samples with two types of the side boundaries: a randomly perturbed one and a smooth boundary.
-In the first case defects of the scale of $\sim \lambda$ breaking such symmetry are introduced.
-In the second case a smooth boundary forms a dielectric discontinuity between the disordered medium and free space and, generally, one can expect whispering-gallery (WG) modes due to total internal reflection and cylindrical symmetry \cite{McCall1992}.
+In the first case, defects of the scale of the wavelength $\sim \lambda$, breaking such symmetry, are introduced (Fig. \ref{perturbed_sample}).
+In the second, case a smooth boundary forms a dielectric discontinuity between the disordered medium and free space and, generally, one can expect whispering-gallery (WG) modes due to total internal reflection and cylindric symmetry \cite{McCall1992}.

-We consider a non-absorbing dielectric material and vary the refractive index $n$ in the range of $2.0\leq n\leq 3.0$.